KaranKarkera/Python_Projects/README.md

 # Python_Projects
-This is a repository that contains all my Python Projects
+This is a repository containing all my Python Projects